 The Nobels Fredssenter or Nobel Peace Centre occupies an old railway station on the fjord at Radhusplassen.
 It hosts an exhibition on the current laureate, and offers insights into previous winners (open 10am-6pm daily except Monday for 80 NOK / £8).

-CHRIS LEADBEATER is a travel journalist at The Independent
+CHRIS LEADBEATER is a travel journalist.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.